“Amazingly charming,” – Don Ross, Canadian guitar icon

 Produced by Jessica and long-time collaborator Mischa Chillak (K-OS, Herb Alpert), and mixed by Ian Bodzasi (Sam Roberts, Hey Rosetta), Two Sides to Every Story was recorded almost entirely live-off-the-floor, capturing the warm sound and charismatic energy of the band’s live shows.
 The album transports the listener – it’s storytelling set to music that takes surprising turns, all the while maintaining sing-along hooks and harmonies that you can’t forget.
 Aesthetically, this album is part of an ongoing collaboration between Jessica and noted Japanese-Canadian visual artist, Takashi Iwasaki, whose playful original artwork on the recording’s packaging is the perfect visual accompaniment to the listening experience.
 The two have developed a routine of sharing their art and music back and forth, inspiring each other’s projects, and fittingly, this album also features an art insert coupling Takashi’s images with Jessica’s words.

-On March 12, 2013, ‘The Few’ will launch their sophomore album, Two Sides To Every Story, the long-awaited follow-up to their critically acclaimed 2010 debut, Kid Dream.
-Musically innovative and lyrically refreshing, it also features a brilliant koto rendition of the Eurythmics` `Here Comes the Rain`.
+On March 12, 2013, ‘The Few’ launched their sophomore album, Two Sides To Every Story, the long-awaited follow-up to their critically acclaimed 2010 debut, Kid Dream.
+Musically innovative and lyrically refreshing, it also features a brilliant koto rendition of the EurythmicsHere Comes the Rain`.
 The album muses with the theme of dichotomies; work vs. play, right vs. wrong.
 Lead single ,’Don’t Ya’ was already chosen as a Song Of The Week by CBC Radio One, and called “the perfect 3-minute pop song” by music critic, Errol Nazareth.
-Stay tuned for the next single, ‘Winter Warm’, arriving with a brand-new video in tandem with the album’s release.
+Check out the first two singles and their accompanying music videos, ‘Don’t Ya’ and ‘Winter Warm’.